arsen3d/audioface_module/readme.md

 #### Workflow
 Best place to start is by installing the Rivet App with Rivet Lilypad Plugin.
 This provides an easy interface for experimenting with your own custom workflows.

-To test just
+To be clear, Gradio and Rivet are intended as visual support and test tools to build the Lilypad Moduls.

 #### GUI Tools
 ##### Rivet